Ponmagal Vandhal: Production

-Development

 In July 2019, actor Suriya announced his next production under his production company 2D Entertainment is titled Ponmagal Vandhal, which was derived from a song in Sorgam (1970).
 The film would star Suriya's wife Jyothika and be directed by J. J. Frederick in his directorial debut.
 Frederick, who was an alumnus in Loyola College, Chennai; directed two short films within a year, which opened to critical acclaim and he worked as an assistant to director I. Ahmed in the proposed project Idhayam Murali, which did not happen.
 He pitched four of his stories to Suriya, and the latter liked one of his stories which eventually became Ponmagal Vandhal.

 Frederick revealed that the film talks about the sexual assault and violence against children which is considered to be a sensitive topic and that had a great impact on the society.
 Though he did not approach any non-governmental organisation, he happened to approach many people who were affected by this issue.
 While writing the script for the film, Frederick consulted legal advisors including Rajasekhar Pandian, a co-producer of the film, and visited court proceedings as a part of his research.

-Casting
+The technical crew consists of Govind Vasantha as the music director; Ramji handled the cinematography for the film and Ruben was in charge of the film's editing.

 Once Frederick completed the script, he approached Jyothika and eventually she accepted playing the role.
 Though he was nervous about approaching a top actor to play the lead, he was also confident about this as he observed other young filmmakers had chance to work with top actors, for instance, Pa.
 Ranjith worked with Rajinikanth twice in Kabali and Kaala, and Lokesh Kanagaraj directed Vijay in Master.
 The other supporting cast had an ensemble of veteran filmmakers and screenwriters: Parthiban, Bhagyaraj, Pandiarajan, Pratap K. Pothan and Thiyagarajan.
-The technical crew consists of Govind Vasantha as the music director; Ramji handled the cinematography for the film and Ruben was in charge of the film's editing.

-Filming

 Principal photography began in July 2019, following the film's announcement.
 During the film's shooting in Ooty, the team faced difficulties to continue production as Ooty received the highest rainfall in close to 80 years, which was considered a "challenging task" according to Frederick.
 Jyothika was diagnosed with high fever, as a result of film shooting in the climate, but continued to shoot her portions.
 Most of the film's portions were shot in a small court room set designed at Adityaram Studios in Chennai.
 Following the completion of major schedules in Ooty and Kodaikanal, the team headed to Chennai for the last filming schedule, where the scenes in court room set were filmed.
 Though shooting was completed within November 2019, the team had to film patchwork scenes extending the schedule.
 Production was completed in January 2020.